Sleitnick/Knit/docs/util.md

 ## Knit via ModuleScript
 Knit comes with a few utility modules.
-If Knit is being used from the packaged ModuleScript, then the best way to access these modules is via `Knit.Util.PACKAGE`.
+If Knit is being used from the packaged ModuleScript, then the best way to access these modules is via `require(Knit.Util.PACKAGE)`.

 The following modules are available: